 Key U.S. elections take place next month.
-This week Indiana University students scrambled to boost participation of young voters, which is historically low.
+This week university students scrambled to boost participation of young voters, which is historically low.

 (Video by Austin Faulds)